ibmdb/node-ibm_db/README.md

 NAME
 ----

-node-odbc - An asynchronous Node interface to unixodbc and it's supported drivers
+node-odbc - An asynchronous Node interface to unixodbc and its supported drivers

 SYNOPSYS
 --------